49pctber/shamir/README.md

 (Note that each byte is encoded separately, each with a randomly-generated polynomial.)

 To reconstruct the message, simply run `shamir reconstruct` in the same directory you ran `shamir distribute` command.
-This will check any files with the `shamir-` prefix for shares.
+This will check any text files with the `.txt` file extension for shares.

 Say we have the following text files: